 Facilitating the protection and restoration of species and ecosystems at risk on BC’s South Coast

 As part of the bilateral agreement BC has with the Government of Canada on species at risk, once a species moves from being proposed by COSEWIC to being listed under SARA, provincial-federal recovery teams are created to compile the known information around a species and create provincial recovery strategies.
 At this level critical habitat is not assessed.
 The province is also responsible for drafting the initial management plans for species of Special Concern.
 Once the recovery strategy is submitted to the federal government, critical habitat is assessed and made public with the federal version of the draft recovery strategy on the SARA Registry. these drafts are categorized as "proposed" as they goes through a formal public consultation process.
 Only species designated as Threatened or Endangered have their critical habitat assessed and identified.
 Once the recovery strategy is categorized as "final" critical habitat is formally defined.
-At this point legal action may be taken if critical habitat is not effectively protected on non-federal lands.
+At this point legal action may be taken if critical habitat is not effectively protected through voluntary stewardship on non-federal lands.
 Species at risk protection and recovery is not just the purvue of Environment and Climate Change Canada's Canadian Wildlife Service, Parks Canada and Fisheries and Oceans Canada also has a role to play along with agriculture interests through the Federal SARPAL program in various provinces, including BC

 In the meantime the SCCP has been part of the Provincial Species and Ecosystems At Risk Local Government Working Group (SEAR LGWG), which was initiated in 2010.
 This group focuses on engagement with BC's regional districts and municipalities and is an important facet of the SCCP's work with land use decision makers and species at risk on private land.

 Species at Risk recovery is everyone's responsibility, get involved!